The right time to put a cat to sleep

 Can I have my cat put to sleep at home?

 Some vets will euthanase a pet at home, but this is something that you will need to speak to your individual vet about.
+There are also a number of mobile vets specialising in at-home euthanasia - speak to your vet about this option.
 If you do go to the vets, be sure to tell the receptionist that you would like to schedule the appointment at a time when the vet is not in a hurry with other appointments or surgery.
 You might even request that your appointment be the last one of the day or the first one in the morning.

 What will happen to my cat after he is put to sleep?